alephnull7/study-guide-generator-api/README.md

 * `controllers/`: Routes entity traffic to corresponding service based upon additional path specification and request type
 * `services/`: Performs request validation and calls the appropriate model
 * `models/`: Queries the database corresponding to valid request
-* `db/db.js`: Connection to the database, with configuration thereof by environment variables
+* `config/db.js`: Connection to the database, with configuration thereof by environment variables
+* `config/fireBase.js`: Connection to Firebase authentication, with configuration thereof by environment variables
+* `artifactGeneration`: Modules related to creation of artifacts using OpenAI
 * `test/`: Unit and integration tests

 ## Dependencies